colton5007/Pieris/README.md

 # Pieri's

 This is a tool for computing the cohomology ring structure of the Grassmannian G(k,n+1) using Schubert calculus.
 Namely, the tool can compute the cohomology groups using Schubert classes which serve as generating cocycles in the cohomology ring.
-Using Pieri's formula, we can compute the product between Schubert classes.
+Using a combination of Pieri's formula and Giambelli's formula, we can compute the product between Schubert classes.

 ## Documentation